External Member Mapping

 Static Method: Math.Clamp

-Math.Clamp is a BCL method that EF Core cannot translate.
+Math.Clamp is a BCL method that some providers cannot translate.
 Provide an expression-tree equivalent:

 static class MathMappings